 “Disclaimers are not worth the paper they’re written on,” says Coversure’s Thomas Birch.
 “We’re often asked if clients can agree to exempt their hairdresser, barber or beautician from liability, but the answer is a definite no. Disclaimers would not stand up in court.”

-• Get 20% off your insurance with Coversure as an NHF Member.(Join us for less than 75p a day.)
+- Get 20% off your salon insurance with Coversure as an NHF Member (excludes public liability).

 Are you an NHF Member?
 For less than 75p a day you’ll have instant access to a wide range of additional benefits that offer incredible value for money.
 We’ll help you boost your business while keeping you safe, legal and bang up to date with all the latest business legislation that will affect you.
 Benefits include:

 - Our friendly membership helpline for everyday business support.